bijaymunda181/Ansible/About-Ansible.md

 Very easy to learn (YAML-based playbooks)

 ## ✅ How Ansible Works (Simple Flow)
-You have a Control Node (Ansible server)
+i.You have a Control Node (Ansible server)

-You have Managed Nodes (client servers)
+ii.You have Managed Nodes (client servers)

-Ansible connects to the clients using SSH
+iii.Ansible connects to the clients using SSH

-It executes tasks using Playbooks (YAML files)
+iv.It executes tasks using Playbooks (YAML files)

 ✅ Example Ansible Playbook
 Copy code